khannashiv/Jenkins-Practice/Project-1/java-maven-sonar-argocd-helm-k8s/Implementation.md

         -- This is essential for GitOps workflows, where you want your Git repo to be the single source of truth for deployments.
 -->

-## Here we have completed CI part from implementation prospective .
+## Here we have completed CI part from implementation prospective & we are going to implement CD part .

 1. **Install MiniKube** :